CAUSA/Frameshift/README.md

 [1] Wang X, Wang X, Chen G, Zhang J, Liu Y, Yang C. 2015.
 The shiftability of protein-coding genes: the genetic code was optimized for frameshift tolerating.
 PeerJ PrePrints 3:e806v1 https://doi.org/10.7287/peerj.preprints.806v1

-[2] X. Wang et al., Frameshifts and wild-type protein sequences are always highly similar because the genetic code and genomes were optimized for frameshift tolerance. bioRxiv 067736; doi: https://doi.org/10.1101/067736
+[2] X. Wang et al., Frameshifts and wild-type protein sequences are highly similar because the genetic code and genomes were optimized for frameshift tolerance. bioRxiv 067736; doi: https://doi.org/10.1101/067736

 [3] Freeland, S.J. and L.D.
 Hurst.
 The genetic code is one in a million.
 J Mol Evol, 1998.
 47(3): p.
 238-48.